Llamahair-AI/llamahair-example/README.md

 - `HOST`: HTTP server host (default: localhost)
 - `NODE_ENV`: Environment mode (development/production)
 - `LOG_LEVEL`: Logging level (error/warn/info/debug)
-- `LLAMAHAIR_API_URL`: Llamahair.ai API URL (default: https://api.llamahair.ai)

 ## Llamahair.ai Integration

-The bot integrates with Llamahair.ai for message moderation:
+The bot integrates with Llamahair.ai for message processing.

 ### Outgoing Requests
 When a message is received, the bot sends a request to Llamahair.ai with the following format: